 20 digital marketing definitions every marketer should know in 2020

-Below, you’ll find 20 essential digital marketing terms to know — ones that cover core martech features commonly incorporated in the top-tier marketing technologies today (including our customer data platform) and how to make the most of these solutions in your daily promotional efforts.
+Below, we define marketing terms (20, to be exact) you should know today — ones that cover core martech features commonly incorporated in the top-tier marketing technologies today (including our customer data platform) and how to make the most of these solutions in your outbound and inbound marketing efforts.

 We could dedicate a whole section solely to marketing technology buzzwords, of which there are many.
 Given they’re just that, though — buzzwords — chances are you’ve heard most of them, if not all (not to mention knowing them won’t really help you advance your marketing communications anyway).